 Image: "Daphne" lampworked glass by Steve Scherer

-The Kentucky Artisan Center at Berea announces a new exhibit to celebrate the Center’s 15th Anniversary in 2018.
-This exhibit recognizes 39 artists from all across the state who over the years have shared their talents by giving demonstrations at the Center and bringing the creative process to life for visitors.
+The Kentucky Artisan Center at Berea celebrates the Center’s 15th Anniversary in 2018.
+This exhibit, "Show & Tell" recognizes 39 artists from all across the state who over the years have shared their talents by giving demonstrations at the Center and bringing the creative process to life for visitors.

 Artist demonstrations are central to the Kentucky Artisan Center and take place every Saturday throughout the year.
 Demonstrating artists talk with travelers and show the processes and techniques that they use to create their individual works.
 From jewelry to painting to woodturning and more, demonstrating artists give visitors a glimpse into their creative cauldrons.

-The exhibit, which runs from April 7 to August 31, brings together new works, biographies, photos and videos of these artists from over the years.
+The exhibit, which runs through August 31, brings together new works, biographies, photos and videos of these artists from over the years.
 From 2003 to 2008 artist demonstrations at the Center were held every Friday and Saturday and in 2009, Saturday became the demonstration day.
-Since 2003, the Center has offered 1,026 artist demonstrations!
+Since 2003, the Center has offered 1,030 artist demonstrations!

 All of the artists included in this exhibit have demonstrated at least eight or more times.
 The regional group, the Berea Welcome Center Carvers are regulars every third Saturday of each month.
 Three different members demonstrate each time and two members, Jack Gann, of Berea and Ron McWhorter, of Richmond, have works in this exhibit.

 Artists often demonstrate one aspect of their process but also display examples of the steps used to create their works.
 Theresa Kibby, of Somerset, brings visual images that explain all the steps in her jewelry making and uses her die press to cut out animal shapes from anodized colorful aluminum.